 Not all topicals are equally effective, and it is critical to choose a high-quality product.

 Firstly, look for a brand that publishes third-party lab test results on its website.
-These reports tell consumers precisely how much CBD and other active ingredients the product contains.
-They also ensure it is free from contaminants such as pesticides.
+These reports tell consumers how much CBD and other active ingredients the product contains.
+They also ensure the item in question is free from contaminants such as pesticides.

 Secondly, choose a full-spectrum topical rather than one made from CBD isolate.
 Full-spectrum products contain a wealth of other compounds in addition to CBD.
 They include other beneficial cannabinoids such as CBG and CBN and various terpenes.
 These compounds could also have anti-inflammatory and pain-relieving effects.